MahediKamalFSM/F1.VISA.USA/README.md

 - Keep your email short and to the point — professors usually don’t have much time to read long messages.
 - Show genuine interest in their research and explain why you’re reaching out.
 - Keep all attached document names consistent, such as DocumentName_MahediKamal.
+- Email at morning time of the professor.

 ---
 <a name="Getting-Offers"></a>